lpio/lpio-spec/client.md

 Client should emit `connected` and `disconnected` events.
 Due to the nature of polling approach, closed connection doesn't mean disconnection.

-Client should emit `disconnected` only after it tailed `disconnectedAfter` amount of times.
+Client should emit `disconnected` only after it tailed amount of times defined by  `disconnectedAfter`.

 Client should only emit `disconnected` if it was connected before.